pola-rs/polars-book/docs/user-guide/concepts/contexts.md

 ## Filter

-In the `filter` context you filter the existing dataframe based on arbritary expression which evaluates to the `Boolean` data type.
+In the `filter` context you filter the existing dataframe based on arbitrary expression which evaluates to the `Boolean` data type.

 {{code_block('user-guide/concepts/contexts','filter',['filter'])}}